5jt/primes/part1.md

 ipf3:{(x<>1)and not 0 in x mod 1 _ ptf1 floor sqrt x}
 ipf4:{@[;where x in 2 3 5 7;:;1b] @'[;x] ({0b};ipf3)0 1 0 1 0 0 0 1 0 1 ld x}
 ```

 ```q
 q)\ts:10000 ipf2 R
 697 131808
 q)\ts:10000 ipf4 R
 2863 131920
 ```

 No such luck.
-But perhaps, if we did not have to compute the result of $\pi \sqrt[N]$ for each test?
+But perhaps, if we did not have to compute the result of $\pi \sqrt{N}$ for each test?
 If we knew all the primes up to two million?

----
+## Conclusion

+How far have we got?
+We have functional answers to the questions *Is $x$ prime?* and *What are the primes up to $N$?* For the former we saved time by making tests smarter.
+We used the smarter tests to identify primes up to $N$ but found Eratosthenes’s Sieve faster by two orders of magnitude.

+We achieved all this without a single control-flow construct: our vector solutions exploit machine architectures.
+And the resulting code occupies a handful of lines and imports no libraries.

-In the next parts of this article we shall look at prime decomposition, and at how the functional solutions can be improved with state.
+In the next parts of this article we shall look at prime decomposition, and at how our functional solutions can be improved with state.